 - 2.1 The Trust understands that individuals may not want to tell their line manager/headteacher they are pregnant in the early stages.
-However, individuals must inform their line manager/headteacher and payroll provider by the 15th week before the expected week of childbirth. - 2.2 Written notice must be give to the line manager/headteacher of when the employee intends to start maternity leave.
+However, employees must inform their line manager/headteacher and payroll provider by the 15th week before the expected week of childbirth. - 2.2 Employees must give written notice to their line manager/headteacher of when they intend to start maternity leave.
 A copy of the written notice along with the maternity certificate (Mat B1 form) must be sent to the payroll provider.
-The written notice must include: - 2.2.1 name, - 2.2.2 employee number, - 2.2.3 due date, - 2.2.4 the intended start date of maternity leave, - 2.2.5 whether the individual wishes to be paid contractual maternity pay (CMP), they may choose to have this withheld if they are not sure when or if they will return to work. - 2.3 If GCC provides payroll to the school the line manager also needs to complete a contract change form and send it to the school's named contact in the BSC to confirm the start date of the maternity leave.
+The written notice must include: - 2.2.1 Name - 2.2.2 Employee number - 2.2.3 Due date - 2.2.4 The intended start date of maternity leave - 2.2.5 Whether the employee wishes to be paid contractual maternity pay (CMP).
+They may choose to have this withheld if they are not sure when or if they will return to work. - 2.3 If the employees pay is processed through payroll through Gloucestershire County Council the line manager/headteacher also needs to complete a contract change form and send this to the named contact in the BSC to confirm the start date of the maternity leave.